zippo227/Xamarin-Forms-Labs/README.md

 **Contribute**
 ------------------

 Everbody is welcome to contribute with any kind of controls or features at this time.
-Since there's no oficial releases feel free to submit your playground controls even if they aren't perfect.

 Twitter hashtag : [#xflabs](https://twitter.com/search?q=xflabs)